vuongGNguyen24/ai-agent-student-db/readme.md

 ```bash
 ollama run mistral
 ```
+If you have installed your model before, just run ollama app.
 ### 3. Setup the MySQL environment

 Open your MySQL DBMS and run this SQL code: